Smart Strategies for Financing College Education Through Loans

 But, before I get into the different types of loans available and the pluses and minuses of each, I’d be remiss if I didn’t mention FAFSA.

-The Lowdown on FAFSA
+The lowdown on FAFSA

 Every student who wants to be considered for federal student aid must complete the Free Application for Federal Student Aid.
 Usually, FAFSA applications open on October 1 each year.
 However, for the 2024-25 school year, applications open in December 2023.